ethEpigen2022/materials2022/week06/README.md

 # Week 6 - Assignment

-1. Choose a transcription factor, e.g. CREB1, REST, GATA5, EGR1, GCR (or any of your choice that has a motif and available ChIPseq data)
+1. Choose a transcription factor, e.g. GATA1, MYOD1, CEBPB, REST (or any of your choice that has a motif and available ChIPseq data)
 2. Download the (e.g. Mouse) peaks for that factor (whatever cell type)
 3. Identify the instances of the factor’s motif
 4. Answer the following questions: